 A dieline is typically created on a computer with a designing tool such as Adobe Illustrator, Artioscad and/or Adobe InDesign.
 Be sure to be precise with the measurements and specifications to save time and money.

 To make it easier for you, we have a step-by-step guide to set up your artwork file with PakFactory’s dieline.

 When working with a design, your artwork should be a vectorized format, which is made up of mathematically described lines.
 In simplest terms, they can be edited and scaled without losing image quality.

 The only time you should be using a rasterized file is if it’s a photographic image, as they need the individual pixels to replicate real-life images being captured.
 For optimal quality, ensure that the resolution is set to 300 DPI.

-If you want the extra assurance or need to finalize with your team before going into full production, you can request a custom sample box or 3D mockup.
-It is recommended to request a prototype to confirm the structure and printing for final production if you have a very large order.
+If you want the extra assurance or need to finalize with your team before going into full production, you can request a custom sample box or 3D mock-up.
+We always recommend requesting a prototype to confirm the structure and printing for final production if you have a very large order.

 Production and Shipping

-Once everything is finalized, your product packaging is ready to go into full production.
+Once you finalize everything, your product packaging is ready to go into full production.
 You can sit back, relax, and wait for the arrival of your packaging!

 Receiving your shipment all depends on your requested timeline, the size of the package, the method of delivery, etc.